 Management research to provide operational advice on improving quality, reducing costs and eliminating disparities.

-This project is an expansion of work done in the previous year under a similar contract from AHRQ.
-During the course of that project a variety of teaching tools were created that are now available on the AHRQ Web site at http://www.ahrq.gov/news/kt/ktwebcasts.htm under the heading Outreach to Academic Health Professional Institutions.
+This project is an expansion of work done under a similar contract from AHRQ.
+During the course of that project a variety of teaching tools were created that are available on the AHRQ Web site at http://www.ahrq.gov/news/kt/ktwebcasts.htm under the heading Outreach to Academic Health Professional Institutions.

-In 2009, AHRQ issued a master contract to HRET to carry out dissemination projects in conjunction with the AHRQ Office of Communications and Knowledge Transfer (OCKT).
-Through discrete projects designed by the OCKT, HRET is building awareness and supporting implementation of evidence-based AHRQ tools and research.
-HRET is also providing feedback to AHRQ on the successes and barriers in implementing these tools and will make recommendations on the kinds of research the field needs to provide high quality care.
+In 2009, AHRQ issued a master contract to HRET to carry out dissemination projects in conjunction with the AHRQ Office of Communications and Knowledge Transfer.
+Through discrete projects designed by the OCKT, HRET built awareness and supported implementation of evidence-based AHRQ tools and research.
+HRET also provided feedback to AHRQ on the successes and barriers in implementing these tools and made recommendations on the kinds of research the field needs to provide high quality care.

-To learn more about this and other KT projects, contact Chris Hund at 312-422-2637 or email@example.com.
+To learn more about this and other Knowledge Transfer projects, contact Chris Hund at 312-422-2637 or email@example.com.

 ©2006-2016 by the American Hospital Association.
 All rights reserved.
 Noncommercial use of original content on www.aha.org is granted to AHA Institutional Members, their employees and State, Regional and Metro Hospital Associations unless otherwise indicated.
 AHA does not claim ownership of any content, including content incorporated by permission into AHA produced materials, created by any third party and cannot grant permission to use, distribute or otherwise reproduce such third party content.
 To request permission to reproduce AHA content, please click here.